kara-abdelaziz/Mic-2/README.md

 ## Notes:
 - Multiple seven segment displays were added to the datapath in the simulation for debugging purposes, allowing the user to see the evolution of the information through the processor.
+- The Memory contains additional circuitry for debugging purposes, its allows the hot modification of the RAM cells.
+This circuitry could makes feel like the Memory bloc is more complex than it should be.

 ## Website:
 - [www.el-kalam.com](https://www.el-kalam.com/): my personal website, contains this project and others.